guinetn/browserLocalHomepage/assets/chapters/computer_science/os_unix.md

 .
 Developers should design their programs to be flexible and open.
 This rule aims to make programs flexible, allowing them to be used in ways other than those their developers intended.
 .
 Rule of Extensibility
 .
 Developers should design for the future by making their protocols extensible, allowing for easy plugins without modification to the program's architecture by other developers, noting the version of the program, and more.
 This rule aims to extend the lifespan and enhance the utility of the code the developer writes.

+## Unix Architecture

+- Kernel
+deals with all the hardware connections manages the connections related to hardware, applications and commands.

+- Hardware

+- Shell
+bridge between the user, user commands and predefined UNIX commands.
+Various tasks which shell ask the kernel to do are File opening.
+File writing.
+Executing programs.
+Obtaining detailed information about the program.
+Termination of the process.
+Getting information about time and date.

+- Files and directories
+files and directories which are called Unix programs mostly and can be considered as commands in Unix

+## File
+a collection of information or data which is stored in the disk.
+Files that contain data, text and program instructions.
+>ls
+-rw-r–r–    1 root root     3028 Apr  4  2018 Sample.conf
+drwxr-xr-x  3 root root     4096 Apr  4  2018 Test.txt
+             \    \    \      \        \      \___  pathname/filename
+              \    \    \      \        \___  Date details
+               \    \    \      \___  bytes in the file
+                \    \    \___ File group name
+                 \    \___ Owner of the file
+                  \___ Links in the file

+Mode and access details associated with the file group 1: d group 2: rwx group 3: r-x group 4: r-x
+r: Permission only to read
+w: Permission only to write
+x: Permission to execute
+–: No permission